onOffice-Web-Org/oo-wp-plugin/readme.txt

 **Removed**

-* A deprecated option for formulars.
+* A deprecated option for forms.

 = 4.9 (2023-02-23) =